graemeniedermayer/augmented_reality_SD/README.md

 `python launch.py --xformers --api`

-launch proxy pass server with your private ip address.
-This can be found with `ip address` linux, `ifconfig` apple or `ipconfig` windows.
+launch proxy pass server from the project root directory.

-`python proxy_pass_server.py --ip 192.168.0.1`
+`python proxy_pass_server.py`

 ##### optional
 you may want to remake the ssl keys.
 This is critical if your local network is unsecure for some reason.